MateErdei/esg.linuxep.linux-mono-repo/spl-tools/README.md

 #### Build / Install
 *./setup/Build.sh* : Build all products listed in *gitRepos.txt*.

+*./setup/Build.sh --debug* : Perform a clion debug build of all products listed in *gitRepos.txt*.

 *./setup/Install.py* : Install Base and Plugins to Ubuntu vagrant VM.
 Once installed, use ```vagrant ssh ubuntu``` to interact with the product.
 ```commandline